mantoni/licy.js/README.md

 ## Events

+Each type instance and the root licy object emit these events:

+- `define(type, callback)`: When a new child type is defined.
+- `create(instance, type, callback)`: When a child instance is created.
+- `destroy(callback)`: When the instance is destroyed.

 The `prototype` of custom defined types is a licy instance itself.
 It can be used to emit and subscribe global type specific events.
 These events are always
 emitted:

-- `create(instance, callback)`: When a new instance is created.
+- `instance.create(instance, type, callback)`: When a new instance is created.
-- `destroy(instance, callback)`: (TODO) When an instance is destroyed.
+- `instance.destroy(instance, error, callback)`: When an instance is destroyed.

-Each type instance and the root licy object emit these events:

-- `define(type, callback)`: When a new child type is defined.
-- `create(instance, type, callback)`: When a child instance is created.
-- `destroy(callback)`: When the instance is destroyed.
+  If an error occurred during destruction, the Error is passed on as `error`.

 [Build Status]: http://img.shields.io/travis/mantoni/licy.js.svg
 [SemVer]: http://img.shields.io/:semver-%E2%9C%93-brightgreen.svg